Stumbling stones for Job Cohen's grandparentsArticle from Nieuw Israëlitisch Weekblad, 17.11.2017

 Stumbling Stones, or stumbling stones, they pop up everywhere in the Netherlands.
 Monday November 13, preceded by a cultural meeting, two were placed on Rozenburglaan in Rotterdam, for Hendrik and Flora Cohen, the grandparents of former mayor of Amsterdam Job Cohen.

 The evening has already fallen when a distinguished group arrives at Rozenburglaan in Rotterdam.
 Among them Job Cohen and mayor Ahmed Aboutaleb.
 The company comes from the town hall, where a special meeting took place that afternoon.
-That became the twentieth edition Z-Files, Art and the City taken into account.
-The Z stands for Zadkine, famous for its statue 'The destroyed city', which expresses the suffering of the Rotterdam bombing in the early days of the Second World War.
-The organization is committed to taking art to the next level in the Maas city.
+That became the twentieth edition Z-Files, Art and the City kept.
+The Z stands for Zadkine, famous for his sculpture 'The destroyed city', which expresses the suffering of the Rotterdam bombardment in the early days of the Second World War.
+The organization is committed to taking art in the Maasstad to a higher level.
 This time the meeting has a Jewish character.
-The afternoon is opened with vocals by Ken Gould, known for his work for Art and Israel.
+The afternoon will be opened with vocals by Ken Gould, known for his work, among others Art and Israel.
 The room is silent and this opening immediately sets the tone for the rest of the afternoon: worthy.

 After Gould, Paul van de Laar enters the stage.
 Van de Laar is a historian and director of Museum Rotterdam.
 He takes the audience on a bird's-eye view of the Jewish history of Rotterdam.
 Surprised sounds come from the room, because Rotterdam appears to have a rich Jewish past, of which few guests were aware until then.
 Frank van Gelderen, secretary of Loods 24 and Jewish Children's Monument, and Rob Snijders, historian and founder of the Jewish Heritage Rotterdam website, explain why commemoration is so incredibly important.
 Rob Snijders says that he wants to focus not only on those who did not survive the war, but also on people who left their mark on the city and contributed to the reconstruction of Rotterdam.
 Frank van Gelderen is mainly inspired by his nephews and niece, who did not return from the war.
 He wants to maintain the memory of them and other victims.